We love Aotearoa and we want to protect it. Our kids have a birth right to swim in clean rivers, fish in the sea, and walk in pristine forests.

 Our Environment Policy protects New Zealand’s natural heritage from exploitation of finite resources for short term profit, such as industrial dairying & open-cast mining.

-Real prosperity means clean rivers and air, rich biodiversity, protected marine areas, and a GE-free New Zealand.
+Real prosperity means clean rivers and air, rich biodiversity, and protected marine areas.

 A society that lives within the limits of the natural world, where people understand the impacts of their way of life on the environment, and are involved in decision making about sustainable development.
 Sustainability will take precedence over growth in GDP, and will be measured and reported.